 Vigna unguiculata ssp. sesquipedalis

-Culture: Asparagus or “yard-long” beans originated in Southern Asia and are now grown extensively in Asia, Europe and more recently the U.S. Although they resemble pole snap beans, they are more closely related to southern peas (cowpeas).
-Asparagus beans are called “Dow Gauk” in China and “Sasage” in Japan.
+How to Grow: Asparagus or "yard-long" beans originated in Southern Asia and are now grown extensively in Asia, Europe and more recently the U.S. Although they resemble pole snap beans, they are more closely related to southern peas (cowpeas).
+Asparagus beans are called "Dow Gauk" in China and "Sasage" in Japan.
 Asparagus beans are easily grown, produce heavily, harvest easily, thrive in hot weather, when snap beans may not produce, are slightly more resistant to drought than snap beans, are much more resistant to bean beetles, and are tolerant of a wide range of soils.
-Needs warm soil to germinate – sow a month after last frost.
+Need warm soil to germinate - sow a month after last frost.
 Grow in the same manner as pole beans or along a trellis, sow seeds 3/4 in. deep, 4 in. apart, thinning to 8 in.
 One planting along a tall trellis will produce well all season.

-Flavor: Sweet and mild resembling the combined flavor of asparagus, mushrooms, and beans.
+Flavor: Sweet and mild, resembling the combined flavor of asparagus, mushrooms, and beans.
 Serving suggestion: Braid or tie into knots before cooking.

 Seed Savers: Isolate from cowpeas and other varieties of asparagus beans by 150'.